Samantha's Supplement Stack

 Peak Performance matters

 Remember that day!
-You woke up feeling all the energy in the world, you did not
+You woke up feeling all the energy in the world.
+You did not

-procrastinate, you dominated the tasks you set out to do and finally went to bed feeling you made the world a better place.
+procrastinate.
+You dominated the tasks you set out to do and finally went to bed feeling you made the world a better place.

 We’re being a bit dramatic, but you know what we are talking about.